ErikaPierre/CopOrPass_FRONT/README.md

 # CopOrPass

-## Titre et Description :

-L'agrégateur de sneakers est une plateforme en ligne qui permet aux utilisateurs de rechercher, découvrir et suivre les dernières sorties de sneakers.

-## Installations :

-Pour runner convenable le projet il faut installer les dépendances suivantes avec un "npm i + nom_dependance" :

-- babelrc : pour transpiler le code JavaScript moderne en une version compatible avec les navigateurs ou les environnements Node.js plus anciens.

-- backpack-core: fournit les fonctionnalités principales pour le développement d'applications Node.js.

-- bcryptjs: pour hasher les mots de passes

-- cors: pour permettre à un site web d'accéder à des ressources provenant d'une autre origine

-- dotenv: pour charger des variables d'environnement à partir d'un fichier .env.
-Utile pour garder vos informations sensibles.

-- express: pour executer les requettes http

-- jsonwebtoken: pour créer les jwt

-- mongoose: pour communiquer la BDD MongoDB

-- multer: pour gérer les téléchargements de fichiers (uploads) dans les applications Express.js.

-- router: permet de définir des routes pour l'application web.

-## Utilisation:

-1. Lancer le BACK et le FRONT avec un "npm run dev"

-2. Objectifs :

-- Offrir une expérience utilisateur fluide et responsive sur web et mobile.
-- Fournir aux utilisateurs une interface intuitive pour explorer les nouvelles sorties de sneakers.
-- Permettre aux utilisateurs de suivre leurs marques et modèles préférés.

-3. Liste de fonctionnalités :
-   1 - Authentification et gestion des utilisateurs :

-- Inscription des utilisateurs avec vérification des champs et validation côté serveur.
-- Connexion des utilisateurs avec validation des identifiants.

-2 - Recherche et filtrage :

-- Barre de recherche permettant aux utilisateurs de rechercher des sneakers par marque, modèle, couleur, etc.

-3 - Affichage des sneakers :

-- Affichage des sneakers sous forme de liste ou de grille.

-4 - Interface utilisateur :

-- Conception ergonomique et intuitive pour une navigation fluide.
-- Conception responsive pour une expérience utilisateur optimale sur tous les appareils.

-5 - Administration du site :

-- Autorisations basées sur les rôles pour limiter l'accès aux fonctionnalités administratives.
+## Title and Description:

+Sneaker Aggregator is an online platform that allows users to search, discover, and track the latest sneaker releases.

+## Deployment Procedure:

+The back-end of the app is written in React.

+Make sure to add your own `.env` file.
+All the environment variables you will need are listed in the file `env.sample`.

+To run the project locally, install the dependencies:

+To properly start the project, begin by running `npm install`, then install all the following dependencies with the following command: `npm i + dependency_name`:

+- bulma
+- jwt-decode
+- notistack
+- react-dom
+- react-icons
+- react-router-dom

+To deploy the project:
+To deploy the app, we are going to use Vercel hosting service.

+- Commit your react app to a repository on github.com
+- Create an account on Vercel.com
+- Create a new project called chocolate-manager-front
+- In the secrets section, add the environment variable called VITE_API_URL=https://your-backend-url.domain
+- Link the project to your github repository corresponding to chocolate-manager-front
+- Whenever you push to your github repository, your app will be automatically deployed on vercel.

+## Usage:

+1. Run the FRONT and the BACK with "npm run dev"

+2. Objectives:

+- Provide a smooth and responsive user experience on both web and mobile.
+- Provide users with an intuitive interface to explore new sneaker releases.
+- Allow users to follow their favorite brands and models.

+3. Feature List:
+   1 - Authentication and User Management:

+- User registration with field verification and server-side validation.
+- User login with credential validation.

+2 - Search and Filtering:

+- Search bar allowing users to search for sneakers by brand, model, color, etc.

+3 - Sneaker Display:

+- Display sneakers in list or grid format.

+4 - User Interface:

+- Ergonomic and intuitive design for smooth navigation.
+- Responsive design for optimal user experience on all devices.

+5 - Site Administration:

+- Role-based permissions to restrict access to administrative features.

 ## Bugs:

-- Pour tester le CRUD, utiliser POSTMAN pour les Api
+- Use debugging console